aakash140799/Algorithms/StableMatching/README.md

 **Problem:    Stable Matching problem**

-The Stable Matching problem is given by, we are given two sets of people : left set and right set.
-We want to match people from left set to people in right set, such that we find a Complete Stable matching.
-To understand complete stable matching, let us focus on few points.
+The Stable Matching problem is given by, we are given two sets of objects.
+Each object in one set has preferences for objects over other set.
+We want to match objects from one set to other set, similar to a bipartite graph, such that the matching is a complete stable matching.
+To understand complete stable matching, let us understand unstable pairing and complete matching.

 **Unstable pairing:**
-let (l1,r1), (l2, r2) be two pairs of men and women, that are matched to each other. consider the condition that l1 prefers r2 over r1, and r2 prefers l1 over l2.
-In such condition, both will be willing to pair with each other, which forms an unstability.
+let (l1,r1), (l2, r2) be two pairs of object from matching, that are matched to each other. consider the condition that l1 prefers r2 over r1, and r2 prefers l1 over l2.
+In such condition, l1 and r2 both will be willing to pair with each other, which forms an unstability.
 In a stable matching, there should be no unstable pairing.

 **Complete matching:**
-A matching is complete, if every person on left side is paired with at least one person on right side, and vice-versa.
+A matching is complete, if every object on left side is paired with at least one object on right side, and vice-versa.

 **Variants:**